 The constructor receives UAV performance parameters.
 The framework calls build_v4d_from_geojson() with a GeoJSON FeatureCollection and a time window.

-The project also includes an altitude-aware de-confliction engine at flight_declaration_operations/example_deconfliction_engine.py that demonstrates more advanced patterns:
+The project also includes an altitude-aware de-confliction engine at src/flight_blender/plugins/examples/altitude_aware_deconfliction_engine.py that demonstrates more advanced patterns:

 You can test that load_plugin accepts your class without running the full server: